 make reasonable efforts to complete testing within one (1) year of the Effective Date.

 The ShakeAlert system provides earthquake notification and data streams using internet-based services.
-The USGS will provide Licensee access to ShakeAlert API and data format documentation and examples, password protected access to a ShakeAlert test (aka scenario) service, and live streams from ShakeAlert Message alert servers.
+The USGS will provide Licensee access to ShakeAlert API and data format documentation and examples, password protected access to a ShakeAlert test (aka scenario) service, and live streams from ShakeAlert Message (alert) servers.
 The USGS will provide limited application development support.

 In order to commence with development and testing, Licensee must have a fully executed ShakeAlert Pilot Phase License Agreement with the USGS.